Medically reviewed by Drugs.com. Last updated on Feb 25, 2023.

 Precautions while using Doral

-It is very important that your doctor check your progress at regular visits to see if the medicine is working properly and to allow for changes in the dose.
+It is very important that your doctor check your progress at regular visits to see if the medicine is working properly and to check for any unwanted effects.

-Quazepam may cause serious allergic reactions, including anaphylaxis.
-Anaphylaxis can be life-threatening and requires immediate medical attention.
+Quazepam may cause serious allergic reactions, including anaphylaxis and angioedema, which can be life-threatening and require immediate medical attention.
 Call your doctor right away if you have itching, hives, hoarseness, nausea or vomiting, trouble breathing, trouble swallowing, or any swelling of your hands, face, mouth or throat while you are using this medicine.

 This medicine will add to the effects of alcohol and other central nervous system (CNS) depressants.
 CNS depressants are medicines that slow down the nervous system, which may cause drowsiness or make you less alert.
 Some examples of CNS depressants are antihistamines or medicine for hay fever, allergies, or colds, sedatives, tranquilizers, or sleeping medicine, prescription pain medicine or narcotics, barbiturates or seizures medicine, muscle relaxants, or anesthetics (numbing medicines), including some dental anesthetics.
 This effect may last for a few days after you stop taking this medicine.
 Check with your doctor before taking any of the above while you are using this medicine.

-This medicine may cause some people, especially older persons, to become drowsy or less alert than they are normally.
+This medicine may cause some people, especially older persons, to become drowsy or less alert than they are normally, which may lead to falls.
 Even though quazepam is taken at bedtime, it may cause some people to feel drowsy or less alert on arising.
-Make sure you know how you react to this medicine before you drive, use machines, or do anything else that could be dangerous if you are dizzy, or are not alert or able to see well.
+Do not drive or do anything else that could be dangerous until you know how this medicine affects you.

 Do not stop using this medicine without checking first with your doctor.
 Your doctor may want you to gradually reduce the amount you are using before stopping it completely.
 This may help prevent a worsening of your condition and reduce the possibility of withdrawal symptoms, including hallucinations, seizures, stomach or muscle cramps, tremors, or unusual behavior.